bf2fc6cc711aee1a0c2a/kas-installer/README.md

 The CLUSTER_LIST parameter contains a list clusters for kas fleet manager.
 See [data-plane-osd-cluster-options.md](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/main/docs/data-plane-osd-cluster-options.md) for more details.

-#### KUBE_CONFIG
+#### KUBE_CONFIG (standalone only)

-The KUBE_CONFIG contains cluster connection information for each cluster to which Kafka can be deployed.
+When running in standalone mode, the KUBE_CONFIG contains cluster connection information for each cluster to which Kafka can be deployed.
 There should be one entry in KUBE_CONFIG for each entry in CLUSTER_LIST.
 For example, to generate a KUBE_CONFIG for two clusters:

 ```shell
 oc login -u kubeadmin -p <first_cluster_password> <first_cluster_url>